-is- my mother couldn't always be there.
-Both of my parents were very unhealthy from the time I was little.
-Mom survived a stroke and colon cancer when I was in elementary school.
+mentary school.
 Then when I was eleven, my dad was diagnosed with emphysema.
 He died when I was sixteen.
 Although I know I was a loved child, hospital stays and doctor visits meant that my needs sometimes fell through the cracks.
 Before my dad was approved for disability, our family was temporarily on welfare.
 Because of my situation, my grades in school slipped terribly.
 Living in a small house with a dying man made it impossible to do homework.
-In some classes, I could still coast by, but I will never forget that moment floundered in others.
-I failed geometry and had to drop Recently, schools have out of Algebra II and take consumer math in order to graduate on time.
-In no way, shape, form, or fashion would it have helped my family to have our benefits tied in any way, shape, form or fashion to my perforthat, for some kids, it really is mance in school.
-It would all day.
-I wasn't always as have been cruel to put that kind of pressure on a kid mother frequently cooked who was already dealing with poverty and the death food.
+In some classes, I could still coast by, but I geometry and had to drop Recently, schools have out of Algebra II and take consumer math in order to graduate on time.
+In no way, shape, form, or fashion would it have helped my family to have our benefits tied in any way, shape, form or fashion to my performance in school.
+It would have been cruel to put that kind of pressure on a kid who was already dealing with poverty and the death food.
 The thing of her father.
 Nor do I think it would have been fair to my dying father or his caretaker, my mother.
 As a mother, as a teacher, as a survivor of poverty, and as a Christian, I am grossly offended by Senator Campfield's recent proposition that would reduce benefits who receives benefits is part for families because a child is struggling academically.
 There are just too many factors involved.
 I cannot wrap my brain around the cold heart that would put adult burdens on the shoulders of children.
 Period.
-Remember not everyone of an endless cycle of poverty.
+Remember not everyone COUPON of an endless cycle of poverty.
 Each of my mother's children is now a contributing member of society.
 Three of us went to Europe together this summer.
-Even if that weren't so, we are taught in scripture that whatever we do unto the least of these, we do unto Him.
+Even if that weren't so, we are taught in scripture that whatever we we do unto Him.
 Not the most motivated.
 Not the most likely to give back the least of these.
-As one who was once considered least, I pray that this bill will COUPON CORNER
+As one who was once considered least, I pray that this bill will not pass.